alrizkipascar/go-jwt/Readme.md

 # JWT go from scratch (Semi Finished)

+## On going
+1. Activate/Confirmation Email.
+2. Able to login with google.

 ## Function
 1. Login with JWT
 2. CRUD Account

-## Next Update
-1. Change ID to UUID

 ## Tools
 1. Go